yannickl/CCControlExtension/CCControlExtensionExamples/README.md

 ![CCControlPotentiometer](http://github.com/YannickL/CCControlExtension/raw/master/screenshots/potentiometer.png)

 CCControlPotentiometer is an already made potentiometer (but customizable) control for Cocos2D for iPhone.
-It allow you to configure its range values.
+It use a circular representation to show and select a single from a continuous range of value.

 * [CCControlPicker](http://yannickloriot.com/library/ios/cccontrolextension/Classes/CCControlPicker.html):